leapmotion/os-controls/src/components/library/README.md

   (1) Construction is resource acquisition, destruction is release (GLTexture2, GLShader does this) (2) Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,
       there is a separate Shutdown/Destroy method
-      destruction releases the resource (GLBuffer does this).
+      destruction releases the resource (Buffer does this).
   (3) Construct with acquired resource (as in (1)) or construct as "invalid/empty",
       there is a [Re]Initialize method to [re]acquire a resource there is a Shutdown method